 Located in the Augrabies Falls National Park about 120 km west of Upington, the Augrabies Falls are the highest falls in South Africa and have carved a dramatic 19km gorge through granite rock, 160 meters deep.

-Tip: Book dinner at the restaurant and you get access to the park after hours for the most beautiful sunset views
+Top tip: Book dinner at the restaurant at the Falls and you get access to the park after hours for the most beautiful sunset views.

 4. Aardvarks and aardwolfe

 The Kalahari is best known in birding terms for its diversity and abundance of raptors.
-Your raptor spots will include: Bateleur, Red-necked and Pygmy Falcons, and Verreaux’s Eagle Owl.
-The Burchell’s Sandgrouse and Pink-billed Lark are also local to the area.
+Your raptor spots can include: Bateleur, Red-necked and Pygmy Falcons, and Verreaux’s Eagle Owl.
+The Burchell’s Sandgrouse and Pink-Billed Lark are also local to the area.

 6. Grapes and wine